rachelrohrbach/portfolio-website/README.md

 # Credits
 I consulted Bootstrap 4 (https://getbootstrap.com/) and W3Schools (https://www.w3schools.com/howto/howto_css_smooth_scroll.asp) extensively in creating my project.
-Some other resources that I used include: Stack Overflow (#https://stackoverflow.com/), the GitLab repository for my course, specifically referencing the in-class activities and the ReadMe for homework 8.
+Some other resources that I used include: Stack Overflow (#https://stackoverflow.com/), the GitLab repository for my course, specifically referencing the in-class activities and the ReadMe for homework 8. de

 ## License
 MIT License

-Copyright (c) [2019] [Rachel Rohrbach]
+Copyright (c) [2020] [Rachel Rohrbach]

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal